neuronsimulator/nrn/README.md

 ### Building using cmake

-NEURON can now also be built and installed using cmake.
-Currently we are evaluating the two build system options but given positive feedback from the community we plan to depricate autotools and completely switch to cmake.
-Therefor we would be grateful for any feedback.
+NEURON can now also be built and installed using CMake.
+Currently we are evaluating the two build system options but given positive feedback from the community we plan to deprecate autotools and completely switch to CMake.
+Therefore we would be grateful for any feedback.

-To build with cmake we require following packages to be installed on the system:
+The following packages need to be installed on the system to use CMake:

 - bison
 - cmake >=3.3.0
 - flex
-- A C/C++ compiler suite (GCC, Intel Parallel Studio, clang,
+- A C/C++ compiler suite (GCC, Intel Parallel Studio, clang)

 Following packages are optional: